|Centrip Editorial Board

 Their main brand is Tama-no-i.
 The sake gets it's name from the exceptionally delicious well water its made from.
 "Tamanoi" translates to "treasure well".

-The Niki Brewery is the oldest of the six breweries in Takayama, tracing its start all the way back to 1695.
+The Niki Brewery is the oldest of the seven breweries in Takayama, tracing its start all the way back to 1695.
 Niki sells only the highest quality of sake—each product registering at a level of "ginjo" or higher.
 Niki was the first brewery in Takayama to begin production of "namashu" [生酒/raw sake], which requires special refrigeration before heat is first applied during the brewing process.

 "Raw sake" is just sake that hasn't had heat applied in the same way that regular sake has.
 The special refrigeration is needed to avoid the sake spoiling as it normally would.
 The result is a floral and fresh fragrance.
 The taste is fruity and easy to drink— recommended for folks who normally don't drink sake.